How should you deal with a lying husband?

 There’s no shortage of studies on how communication is a key component of a healthy relationship, and this is no exception.

-But, of course, seeking counsel or going to therapy could also be a good idea.
+But, of course, seeking relationship coaching could also be a good idea.
 You can read more about it here.

 However, you must prepare yourself for where the conversation could possibly go.
 It’s also wise to be prepared in case he denies or covers up the issue.

 At the end of the day, the sooner it’s out, the sooner you can start doing something about it together.

 Listen to what he has to say and be receptive to his explanations.
 Be clear of what you want and what you expect from him.
 This is also a good time to talk about your deal-breakers.

 There’s no way I can answer whether or not you should stay with a lying husband.

 Only you can decide if there’s any amount or kind of lying that is tolerable for you.